Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Experiments

-For all attacks except FGSM and APGD$_{CE}$ (the default setting in AutoAttack), we made 5 random restarts for each of the results.
-As for models using our GBN, we trained each model 3 times, and the results are similar, showing that training with GBN is stable.
+In this part, we first evaluate model robustness against multiple perturbation types (\ie, $\ell_1$, $\ell_2$, and $\ell_{\infty}$) in both the white-box and black-box settings.
+For all attacks except FGSM and APGD$_{CE}$ (we use the default setting in AutoAttack), we ran 5 random restarts for each input.
+For GBN, we trained each model 3 times, and the results are similar.

-The results on MNIST using LeNet, CIFAR-10 using ResNet-20, and Tiny-ImageNet using ResNet-34 are shown in Table ~\ref{tab:adv_result}.
-We present the detailed breakdown results for individual attacks and more experimental results using VGG-16 and WRN-28-10 on CIFAR-10 in Appendix~\ref{sec:adv_eval}.
-We observe that: (1) on multiple perturbation types (\ie, $\ell_1$, $\ell_2$, $\ell_{\infty}$), our GBN consistently outperforms the baselines by large margins of over 10\% on all three datasets; (2) due to the trade-off between adversarial robustness and standard accuracy \citep{tsipras2018robustness}, our clean accuracy is lower than the vanilla model.
-However, GBN maintains a comparatively high clean accuracy compared to other adversarial defenses; and (3) GBN is easy to train on different datasets, while the other methods (\eg, MSD) are difficult to converge on large datasets such as Tiny-ImageNet.
+The results on MNIST using LeNet, CIFAR-10 using ResNet-20, and Tiny-ImageNet using ResNet-34 are shown in Table~\ref{tab:adv_result}.
+We also report the breakdown results for each individual attacks in the supplementary material. \emph{Please refer to the supplementary materials for more experimental results on different datasets with different models.} Note that the results in Table~\ref{tab:adv_result} of each perturbation type indicate the sample-wise worst-case robustness, which would be slightly less than the worst robustness accuracy of these individual attacks in the breakdown results due to the computation strategy of the evaluation metrics.
+From these results, we can draw the following observations.

-We also evaluate our model on PGD attacks using different iteration steps (\ie, 50, 100, 200, and 1000) in terms of $\ell_{\infty}$ norm.
-As shown in Appendix~\ref{sec:pgd_different_steps}, our GBN still outperforms other methods and remains a high level of robustness.
+(1) For defending multiple perturbations (\ie, $\ell_1$, $\ell_2$, $\ell_{\infty}$) in both white-box and black-box scenarios, our GBN consistently outperforms others by large margins over 10\% absolute improvement on all 3 datasets.
+This demonstrates the superiority of our GBN approach to improving model robustness against multiple perturbations.

+(2) Due to the trade-off between adversarial robustness and standard accuracy~\citep{tsipras2018robustness}, our clean accuracy is lower than the vanilla model.
+However, our GBN maintains a comparatively high clean accuracy compared to other adversarial defense strategies.